rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/tire/tire_tree.md

 #### common operation are:
 1. **search / contains** -> check whether a given word / full key is present / exist in the trie tree.(The text provided MUST be a word not just any collection of text that doesn't form a word, because if its word false will alway be returned).
 2. **insertion** -> insert a word in the trie tree.
 3. **deletion** -> delete a word from the trie tree.
-There are 3 cases when deleting a word in a trie:
+There are 4 cases when deleting a word in a trie:
-   1. The word to be deleted is a prefix of other words. eg if we are to delete ***AN*** in the tree above, we have to be careful because is a prefix of anther word , ***ANT***.
-   2. The word to be deleted share a common prefix with other words. eg if we are to delete ***CUTE*** in the tree above, we have to be careful because 'CUTE' shares ***CU*** prefix with the word ***CUT***.
-   3. The word to be deleted does not share any common prefix with other words. eg if we are to delete ***DART***, we can just delete all the trieNodes holding the corresponding letters, since we are sure no multiple collections/words are sharing the trieNodes.
+   1. The word provided doesn't exist in trie tree.
+In this case we don't modify the trie.
+   2. The text provide is not a word.
+In this case we don't modify the trie.
+      nb: at this stage the text provided is a word and it exist in the trie tree.
+   3. The last letter of the word provided is represented by a non-leaf trieNode.
+In this case we just set isTerminating field of that trieNode to false.
+   4. The last letter of the word provided is represented by a leaf trieNode.In this case we just set isTerminating field of that trieNode to false and remove that tireNode then backtrack up while removing the parent tireNodes until you reach a trieNode whose isTerminating field is true (meaning that you have reach a leaf tireNode of another word).
-4. **prefix matching** -> returns a collection of words that start with the given prefix.
+4. **prefix matching** -> returns a collection of words that start with the given prefix. check if the prefix exist, if it doesn't exist, just return an empty list but if it does exist, return a list with all the word that start with the given prefix.

 NB: trie can also be used to contain any type of character including special characters and numbers.
 Here am focusing on storing strings specifically words